kuyio/orb_template/README.md

 bundle install
 ```

-The gem automatically registers the `ORB` template engine as the renderer for `*.orb` template files through a Railtie.
+The gem automatically registers the `ORB` template engine as the renderer for `*.html.orb` view template files.

 ## Motivation

-There already exist a plethora of fast, battle-proven template langauges for the Ruby/Rails ecosystem, so why invent another one?
+There already exist a plethora of fast, battle-proven template languages for the Ruby/Rails ecosystem, so why invent another one?

 ORB was born out of the frustration that instantiating and rendering view components with existing template engines quickly becomes tedious.
-This hindered adoption of ViewComponents in our projects, impacted velocity, maintainance and new-developer onboarding.
+This hindered adoption of ViewComponents in our projects, impacted velocity, maintenance and new-developer onboarding.
 These effects were especially pronounced with highly customizable view components with long argument lists, as well as deeply nested components, and component trees - like a Design System / Component Library.

 A common solution to making the rendering of view components less verbose is to define component-specific view helpers like so: